 The streaming versions may evolve over time, those presented here correspond to the version tested at the date of publication, or update of the review.

-Part 6 : Summary, scoring and Sample
+Summary, scoring and Samples

 Ed 1: Vinyl Thriller 40 – 2022